cropgeeks/flapjack/docs/ifb.rst

 .. warning::
   For each situation, you should think about weights and their impact on the selection decisions.

-- **Molecular Breeding Value (Non-missing)** - this calculation is the same as Molecular Breeding Value but only on all non-missing data and weighted against the number of QTL/Genes used in that calculation.
+- **Molecular Breeding Value (Non-missing)** - this calculation is the same as Molecular Breeding Value but only using non-missing data and weighted against the number of QTL/Genes used in that calculation.

-- **Weighted molecular breeding value (Non-missing)** - this calculation is the same as Weighted Molecular Breeding Value but only on all non-missing data and weighted against the number of QTL/Genes used in that calculation.
+- **Weighted molecular breeding value (Non-missing)** - this calculation is the same as Weighted Molecular Breeding Value but only using non-missing data and weighted against the number of QTL/Genes used in that calculation.

 - **#QTLs used for MBV** - the number of QTL/Genes used in calculating the Molecular Breeding Value (Non-missing) and Weighted Molecular Breeding Value (Non-missing) columns.